 Do try a weekend trip first if you are not sure if a full week is right for you.

 Do a mini-break so there’s no obligation to set out for a full week if it’s your first time boating on the canal.
 Book a shorter trip and see if it’s for you!
+There’s no right or wrong choice when it comes to the best boat bases or best routes.
+They all have their charm so you can’t go wrong.

-Skip the busiest ports.
+Skip the busiest ports and avoid peak season.

-If you’re nervous about docking and having an audience watch you try to back in 5 times, skip the biggest ports.
-In Alsace, pretty much every port was quite small with minimal spectators.
+In Alsace, on the other hand, pretty much every port was quite small with minimal spectators.
 Along the Canal du Midi, though, there were bystanders even along the locks (they’re great in a pinch to help you with lines!).

-There are plenty of areas to moor along the canal as well as slips in smaller ports.
+There are plenty of areas to moor along the canal bank as well as slips in smaller ports.
 That way you can practice your docking technique until you have the confidence to try a busier port.

 And really, who cares what anyone else thinks.
 If it takes you 5 tries to dock correctly and safety, then so be it.
 Everyone was a beginner once!